Ria424/developers-animatesdk-docs/Document_object/Document270.md

 #### Parameters

-**filterIndex** An integer specifying the zero-based index of the filter to remove from the selected objects.
+**filterIndex** `integer`; An integer specifying the zero-based index of the filter to remove from the selected objects.

 #### Returns